tomas-fryza/vhdl-course/Labs/08-traffic_lights/README.md

    7. Use **IMPLEMENTATION > Open Implemented Design > Schematic** to see the generated structure.

-## Synchronize git
+## Synchronize repositories

-Synchronize the contents of your Digital-electronics-1 working directory with GitHub.
+Use [git commands](https://github.com/tomas-fryza/Digital-electronics-1/wiki/Git-useful-commands) to add, commit, and push all local changes to your remote repository.
+Check the repository at GitHub web page for changes.

 ## Experiments on your own